adventuregamestudio/ags/debian/README.md

 This information should be included in bug reports.

+#Building AGS for a game release
+If you want to build AGS for inclusion in a game release, you want an engine that runs on most 32 and 64 bit Linux systems regardless of the library versions that are installed on that system.
+You can get such a built by using the script **debian/make_ags+libraries,sh**.
+The script itself can be used on Debian or Ubuntu.
+See the comments in the script for instructions.

 #Workaround: 32 bit AGS on 64 bit Debian/Ubuntu
 In the past AGS worked only on 32 bit architectures, so it was necessary to compile a 32 bit version on 64 bit systems.
 This is not necessary anymore, but these